janithl/janithl.github.io/.content/building-flagitect.md

 ### Components

 There is your standard `Header`, `Footer`, `Menu` etc. components, and a bunch of `renderSomething` components that render either charges or divisions.
-SVG is a fantastic language for laying out shapes and designs, and I used a bunch of features including [patterns][5] and [transform][6] to enable various rendering needs.
+Most of the action happens inside the `Editor` component, and we're using SVG—a fantastic language that really should get more love—for the design and layout of shapes and designs.
+I used a bunch of SVG features such as [patterns][5] and [transform][6] to enable various rendering needs.

 ### Finally